klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab02/README.md

 ## Executing code from inside HTML

-To execute a Javascript application that consists of multiple source files and is using JavaScript modulues (import / eport different files for classes, interfaces,...) from inside an HTML file is not that trivial without a proper configuration.
+To execute a Javascript application that consists of multiple source files and is using JavaScript modulues (import / export different files for classes, interfaces,...) from inside an HTML file is not that trivial without a proper configuration.
 - The main reason: Browser (still) not yet (fully) implement ES6 modules.

 Therefore, we'll stick to executing our code with **Node** for now.